materialsinnovation/pymks/INSTALLATION.md

     $ pip install pymks

 to install from [PyPI](https://pypi.org/).
-Further requirements listed in the [requirements](./requirement.txt) are necessary to use PyMKS when installed using Pip.
+Further requirements listed in the [requirements][requirements] file are necessary to use PyMKS when installed using Pip.

 ## Scipy Stack

 Both [Scipy](http://www.scipy.org/) and [Numpy][numpy] as well as [Scikit-learn](http://scikit-learn.org) are required.
-See the [requirements](./requirement.txt) for a full listing of PyMKS dependencies.
+See the [requirements][requirements] for a full listing of PyMKS dependencies.

 ## Testing